 Small business lens

-The small business lens does not apply to this proposal, as there are no significant costs for small business.
+The small business lens does not apply to these amendments, as small businesses will not be impacted.

 Implementation, enforcement and service standards

 The amendments will help IRCC and the CBSA to continue to meet service standards in temporary resident lines of business, while also making processes clearer and simpler for individuals applying under the temporary and permanent immigration programs.
 IRCC will continue to lead reporting on immigration program results, including service standards, through the parliamentary reporting process.

 New requirements for how applications are submitted and payments are made, as well as new parameters regarding when e-applications, e-payments and other documents are deemed to have been received, will give IRCC and CBSA officers clarity in processing applications from clients who do not comply with the time allotted for submitting any necessary additional information.
 However, officers will continue to exercise their discretion and assess applications on a case-by-case basis, as they do in “non-electronic” processes.
 While these amendments require that most temporary resident applicants applying from within Canada do so electronically, a new provision exempts applicants from this requirement in cases where a disability prevents them from doing so.

 The amendments mostly support existing electronic processes and are not expected to impact the process for most clients.
 However, as with current processes, applicants that do not meet all requirements may be asked for additional information and/or their applications may be refused.

 These regulatory amendments do not entail the collection of new or additional personal information; however, such information collected by IRCC and the CBSA will continue to be protected and stored in accordance with Canadian law.